Rep. Marjorie Taylor Greene Purchases Shares of FedEx Co. (NYSE:FDX)

 FedEx Announces Dividend

-The business also recently announced a quarterly dividend, which was paid on Tuesday, October 1st.
-Shareholders of record on Monday, September 9th were paid a $1.38 dividend.
-This represents a $5.52 dividend on an annualized basis and a dividend yield of 2.02%.
-The ex-dividend date of this dividend was Monday, September 9th.
+The firm also recently announced a quarterly dividend, which was paid on Tuesday, October 1st.
+Shareholders of record on Monday, September 9th were paid a dividend of $1.38 per share.
+The ex-dividend date was Monday, September 9th.
+This represents a $5.52 annualized dividend and a yield of 2.02%.
 FedEx’s dividend payout ratio (DPR) is presently 32.04%.

 Institutional Investors Weigh In On FedEx

-Large investors have recently modified their holdings of the business.
-Capital International Investors grew its stake in shares of FedEx by 32.5% during the first quarter.
-Capital International Investors now owns 8,831,084 shares of the shipping service provider’s stock worth $2,558,718,000 after acquiring an additional 2,163,622 shares during the last quarter.
-Sentry LLC purchased a new position in shares of FedEx during the 4th quarter valued at about $307,007,000.
-Vanguard Group Inc. lifted its holdings in FedEx by 5.6% in the first quarter.
-Vanguard Group Inc. now owns 19,868,165 shares of the shipping service provider’s stock valued at $5,756,602,000 after acquiring an additional 1,056,061 shares during the period.
-Putnam Investments LLC grew its position in FedEx by 38.1% during the fourth quarter.
-Putnam Investments LLC now owns 2,893,781 shares of the shipping service provider’s stock valued at $732,040,000 after buying an additional 798,084 shares during the period.
-Finally, Mawer Investment Management Ltd. increased its position in shares of FedEx by 43.5% in the first quarter.
-Mawer Investment Management Ltd. now owns 2,258,579 shares of the shipping service provider’s stock valued at $654,401,000 after buying an additional 684,679 shares in the last quarter.
+A number of institutional investors and hedge funds have recently made changes to their positions in FDX.
+DiNuzzo Private Wealth Inc. lifted its holdings in shares of FedEx by 2,661.5% during the 3rd quarter.
+DiNuzzo Private Wealth Inc. now owns 718 shares of the shipping service provider’s stock valued at $197,000 after purchasing an additional 692 shares in the last quarter.
+Sumitomo Mitsui DS Asset Management Company Ltd lifted its holdings in shares of FedEx by 1.8% in the third quarter.
+Sumitomo Mitsui DS Asset Management Company Ltd now owns 27,036 shares of the shipping service provider’s stock valued at $7,399,000 after purchasing an additional 479 shares in the last quarter.
+Ellsworth Advisors LLC boosted its position in FedEx by 31.3% during the 3rd quarter.
+Ellsworth Advisors LLC now owns 1,362 shares of the shipping service provider’s stock worth $373,000 after acquiring an additional 325 shares during the last quarter.
+Cardinal Capital Management grew its position in FedEx by 0.8% in the third quarter.
+Cardinal Capital Management now owns 16,419 shares of the shipping service provider’s stock valued at $4,516,000 after purchasing an additional 135 shares in the last quarter.
+Finally, Secure Asset Management LLC raised its holdings in FedEx by 6.9% during the third quarter.
+Secure Asset Management LLC now owns 832 shares of the shipping service provider’s stock worth $228,000 after acquiring an additional 54 shares in the last quarter.
 Institutional investors own 84.47% of the company’s stock.

 About Representative Greene